Demography Demography

 3. Sample surveys are always subject to error, and the proportions simply reflect the mid-point of a possible range.
 The confidence intervals (CIs) indicate the reliability of the estimate at the 95% level.
 This means that, if independent samples were repeatedly taken from the same population, we would expect the proportion to lie between upper and lower bounds of the CI 95% of the time.
 The wider the CI, the more uncertain the proportion.
 Where CIs overlap for different sub-populations or time periods we cannot be sure that there is a real difference in the proportion, even if the mid-point proportions differ.
 CIs are represented in the bar graphs by vertical lines at the top of each bar.

-In 2022, there were 2.8 million orphaned children in South Africa.
-This includes children without a living biological mother, or father or both parents, and is equivalent to 14% of all children in South Africa.
-The majority (64%) of all orphans in South Africa are paternal orphans (with deceased fathers and living mothers).
+In 2024, there were 2.7 million orphaned children in South Africa.
+This includes children without a living biological mother, or father or both parents, and is equivalent to 13% of all children in South Africa.
+The majority (65%) of all orphans in South Africa are paternal orphans (with deceased fathers and living mothers).

 Orphan status is not necessarily an indicator of the quality of care that children receive.
 It is important to disaggregate the total orphan figures because the death of one parent may have different implications for children than the death of both parents.
-In particular, it seems that children who are maternally orphaned are at risk of poorer outcomes than paternal orphans – for example, in relation to education.1
+In particular, it seems that children who are maternally orphaned are at risk of poorer outcomes than paternal orphans – for example, in relation to education.[1]

-The number and share of children who are double orphans more than doubled between 2002 and 2009, from 361,000 to 886,000 after which the rates fell again.
-In 2018, 471,000 children had lost both their parents, but the numbers rose again to over 580,000 in 2019, with a further slight increase to 620,00 in 2020.
-Subsequently, the rate of double orphaning dropped back to around 540,000 in 2021 and dipped below 500,000 in 2022.
+The number and share of children who are double orphans, more than doubled between 2002 and 2009, from 361,000 to 886,000 after which the rates fell again.
+In 2018, there were 471,000 children who had lost both their parents, but the numbers rose again to over 580,000 in 2019.
+Subsequently, the number of double orphans dropped back to around 540,000 in 2021, dropped below 500,000 in 2022 and dropped further to below 400,000,000 in 2024.

 Children are defined as orphaned if their parent is known to be deceased or if the vital status of the parent is unknown.
 Orphans are identified in three mutually exclusive categories: maternal orphans, paternal orphans and double orphans.
 The three categories add up to the total number of orphans.